StartDog/semiprimefactor/README.md

 epzsqa is a combination of Pollards Rho, Fermat, and Euler

-efnfinal is a compbination of Euler, Fermat and a brute force mechanism which is faster than Euler but slower (sometimes) than Fermat, though sometimes faster.
+efnfinal is a combination of Euler, Fermat and a brute force mechanism which is faster than Euler but slower (sometimes) than Fermat, though sometimes faster.
 Euler is not always successful but Fermat is and the other is.
 Finding the initial parameters is the real problem.
 I.e.,